SharePoint/sp-dev-docs/docs/declarative-customization/formatting-syntax-reference.md

 ## customCardProps

 Add a custom card to the element, that shows up on hover or click event.
-Following customization is available -
+The following customization is available -

 - `"formatter"`: JSON object that defines formatting for custom cards.
 - `"openOnEvent"`: Event on which the customCard should open.
   - Valid values: `click`, `hover`
-- `"directionalHint"`: Specify the direction relative to the target in which custom card will be positioned.
+- `"directionalHint"`: Specify the direction relative to the target in which the custom card will be positioned.
 This is the preferred location but is not guaranteed depending on space.
   - Valid values: `bottomAutoEdge`, `bottomCenter`, `bottomLeftEdge`, `bottomRightEdge`, `leftBottomEdge`, `leftCenter`, `leftTopEdge`, `rightBottomEdge`, `rightCenter`, `rightTopEdge`, `topAutoEdge`, `topCenter`, `topLeftEdge`, `topRightEdge`
 - `"isBeakVisible"`: Specify if the beak is to be shown or not.
 - `"beakStyle"`: Specifies the style object for custom card's beak.

 ## defaultHoverField

-Adds the profile card for the people fields or file hover card for files in document library.
+Adds the profile card for the people fields or file hovercard for files in the document library.

 - `"defaultHoverField": "[$Editor]"` adds a profile card for the editor field
 - `"defaultHoverField": "[$FileLeafRef]"` adds a file hover card in documentLibrary

 ## columnFormatterReference

 This will be replaced with the referenced column's formatter JSON.
-Multi level reference is not supported.
+Multi-level reference is not supported.

 ```JSON
 {